hlf404/hlf404.github.io/_pages/about.md

 # 📖 Educations
 - *2024.09 - Now*, Postgraduate studies (PhD), Nanjing University of Science and Technology.
-- *2023.09 - 2024.09*, Postgraduate studies (Master’s), Nanjing University of Science and Technology.
+- *2023.09 - 2024.09*, Postgraduate studies (Master), Nanjing University of Science and Technology.
 - *2019.09 - 2023.06*, B.E. in Computer Science and Technology, Nanjing Xiaozhuang University.

 # 🏆 Honors and Awards